-This is the second of four practicum courses in the Clinical Leadership track.
+This is the first of three didactic-practicum dyads in the Clinical Leadership track.
 Students apply elements of the CL curriculum with a selected cohort of clients in a practice setting.
-The practicum facilitates development of skills for advocacy and leadership in a microsystem as a means to promote positive change in a health care delivery system while putting best practices into action.
 Periodic seminars provide opportunities for CL students, faculty and mentors to discuss issues and assess experiences related to implementation of this role.
-This course requires a minimum of 75 clock hours of preceptored practicum.
+NOTE: Students registered for NURSG 524 must also register for NURGP 524 in order to complete the course requirements and receive credit for this course.

-Pharmacology for Advanced Practice Nursing 1 Credit Hour
+Pharmacology for Advanced Practice Nursing